Background pattern

 Mucibrón forte is taken orally.

-Measure the amount of medication to take with the measuring device included in the box (taking into account the situations in which it may be necessary to make two measurements to obtain the necessary dose).
+Measure the amount of medicine to take with the measuring device included in the box (taking into account the situations in which two measurements are necessary to obtain the required dose).

 After taking the dose, it is recommended to drink a glass of water and plenty of liquid throughout the day.
 After each dose, wash the dosifier.